mpkocher/pydantic-cli/README.md

 pip install "pydantic-cli[shtab]"
 ```

-To enable the emitting of bash/zsh autocomplete files from shtab, set `CLI_SHELL_COMPLETION_ENABLE: bool = True` in your data model `Config`.
+To enable the emitting of bash/zsh autocomplete files from shtab, set `CliConfig(cli_shell_completion_enable=True)` in your data model config.

 Then use your executable (or `.py` file) emit the autocomplete file to the necessary output directory.

 For example, using `zsh` and a script call `my-tool.py`, `my-tool.py --emit-completion zsh > ~/.zsh/completions/_my-tool.py`.
 By convention/default, the executable name must be prefixed with an underscore.

-When using autocomplete it should looks similar to this.
+When using autocomplete it should look similar to this.

 ```bash